markaren/serial/README.md

 ### Fork changes

-This fork has replaced the previous build setup in order to sucessfully build with no extra dependencies.
+This fork has replaced the previous build setup in order to successfully build with no extra dependencies.
 Build it as any other regular CMake project.

 ### License